DataDog/chef-datadog/README.md

   )
   ```

 Additional attributes are available to have finer control over how you install agent6.
-These are agent6 counterparts to several well known agent5 attributes:
+These are agent6 counterparts to several well known agent5 attributes (code [here](https://github.com/DataDog/chef-datadog/blob/master/attributes/default.rb#L31-L69)):
  * `agent6_version`: should allow you to pin the agent version.
  * `agent6_package_action`: defaults to `'install'`, may be set to `'upgrade'` to always upgrade to latest.
  * `agent6_aptrepo`: desired APT repo for the agent.
 Defaults to `http://apt.datadoghq.com`